PageBot/PageBot/README.md

 * Time line, definition and editing, length and fps.
 * Integrate the PageBot manual builder with other export functions of the library.
 * Add more unit-tests to guarantee the integrity of the library and output consistency.
+* Automatic support of ornament frames, in connection to the Element borders and the layout of exiting (TN) border fonts.

 ## Types of publications to develop